AxC1271/RISC-V-CPU/README.md

 This was the old assembly code that I wrote for this CPU and the massive problem was on line 9: `addi x4, x4, 0`.
 Since my register file was clocked and reg_writes were updated on the rising edge of the clock, this meant that register '0x00000004' was incremented by 1 at least a couple million times, meaning that the BEQ condition on line 4 was never satisfied, therefore the Fibonacci sequence repeated itself infinitely, which was not what I wanted.

+As of 8/1/25, I've rewritten the assembly program just so the Fibonacci sequence now stops at 144, but in the future I would want to implement a feature to this CPU that would make writing back to the same register safe against RAW and WAR hazards.

 ---